phonegap/phonegap-docs/docs/en/edge/cordova/accelerometer/accelerometer.getCurrentAcceleration.md

 accelerometer.getCurrentAcceleration
 ====================================

-Get the current acceleration along the x, y, and z axis.
+Get the current acceleration along the _x_, _y_, and _z_ axes.

     navigator.accelerometer.getCurrentAcceleration(accelerometerSuccess, accelerometerError);

 Description
 -----------

-The accelerometer is a motion sensor that detects the change (delta) in movement relative to the current device orientation.
-The accelerometer can detect 3D movement along the x, y, and z axis.
+The accelerometer is a motion sensor that detects the change (_delta_) in movement relative to the current device orientation, in three dimensions along the _x_, _y_, and _z_ axis.

-The acceleration is returned using the `accelerometerSuccess` callback function.
+These acceleration values are returned to the `accelerometerSuccess` callback function.

 Supported Platforms
 -------------------

 - Android
 - BlackBerry WebWorks (OS 5.0 and higher)
-- iPhone
+- iOS
 - Windows Phone 7 and 8
 - Bada 1.2 & 2.x
 - Tizen